activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 With `busy_handler` configured, `Transaction2` yields it's `SHARED` lock & fails with `SQLITE_BUSY`. `Transaction1` succeeds.

-If a query fails with busy_handler configured, one might assume that either transaction can't make progress due to deadlock, is trying to commit with stale snapshot or has timed out.
+If a query fails with `busy_handler` configured, one might assume that either 1. transaction can't make progress due to a deadlock, or 2. transaction is trying to commit with stale snapshot or 3. transaction has timed out.
 The transaction will have to be rolled back & re-tried at the application level.

 ## Conclusion